The Veldkamp Space of the Smallest Slim Dense Near Hexagon: Veldkamp Space of

 \subsection{Geometric Hyperplanes}

 Our point-line geometry $L_{3}^{\times 3}$ consists of 27 points and the same number of lines, with three points on a line and, dually, three lines through a point.
 Its full group of automorphisms $G$ is isomorphic to $S_3 \wr S_3$, of order 1296 \cite{bchw}.
 As already mentioned, apart from being the smallest slim dense near hexagon, it is also one of a pair of dual to each other $27_3$ configurations whose incidence graph is the {\it Gray} graph \cite{pis} --- the smallest cubic graph which is edge-transitive and regular, but not vertex-transitive \cite{gray}.
 Being a slim geometry, its geometric hyperplanes are readily found by employing the above-mentioned property that the complement of symmetric difference of any two of its hyperplanes is again a hyperplane.
+There is a famous result of Ronan \cite{ron} stating that if a point-line incidence geometry is embeddable and is slim, then all of its geometric hyperplanes arise from its universal embedding.
+As our geometry is indeed universally embeddable into PG(7,\,2), we could readily get the hyperplanes from the structure of this projective space.
+But as the focus of our paper is on the community of physicists for which the concept of Veldkamp space is virtually unknown, we opt below for a less abstract and more elementary, diagrammatical exposition of the topic.

 To this end, we shall use a diagrammatical representation of our geometry as a $(3 \times 3 \times 3)$-grid, Figure 1.
 From this representation we find that all its quads are GQ$(2,1)$s, and there are altogether nine of them.
 Its singular hyperplane, $H_1$, is endowed with 19 points and 15 lines, with 12 points of order two and seven of order three, and three deep and six singular quads --- as easily discerned from Figure 2-1.
 To find the stabilizer group of this type of geometric hyperplane, one thinks of $L_{3}^{\times 3}$ as a collection of triples of ternary digits (Figure 1).
 We can act on the first, second and third digit independently by permuting by $S_3$.
 Finally, we can permute the digits themselves by another $S_3$.
 The stabilizer of an $H_1$ is the same as the stabilizer of its deepest point, i.\,e. $Z_2 \wr S_3$, of order 48; taking this point to be 000, the $Z_2$ decides whether or not to exchange 1 and 2 in each position and the $S_3$ permutes the positions.
 There are altogether $|G|/|Z_2 \wr S_3| = 27$ copies of $H_1$ in $L_{3}^{\times 3}$.